rusefi/rusefi_documentation/Breakout-Module.md

 # Summary

 This page is a general guide and general outline of how to use the breakout module.
-The breakout module allows you to replace an engine control unit wire by with using fuses as jumpers.
+The breakout module allows you to replace an engine control unit wire by wire using fuses as jumpers.

 ![Breakout](Images/breakout.png)